kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 </table>
 <h3>
 <a id="user-content-destructuring" class="anchor" href="#destructuring" aria-hidden="true"><span class="octicon octicon-link"></span></a>Destructuring</h3>

-<p>For destructuring, the average use case effectively matches that of the ES5 counterpart.
+For destructuring, the average use case effectively matches that of the ES5 counterpart.
 Unfortunately complex use cases, particularly those around array destructuring, often have large performance overhead.
 Under Babel an unoptimized helper is used to access the data and under Traceur an entire iterator structure is created, both of which provide fairly substantial memory and CPU overhead over the simple array accessor logic that hand coded ES5 can utilize.
-Loose mode is effectively the same as the ES5 implementation.</p>
+Loose mode is effectively the same as the ES5 implementation.
 <table>
 <thead>
 <tr>